umbrae/reddit-top-2.5-million/README.md

 Who knows!
 Here's one simple example: [This is a breakdown of the top voted domains on Serendipity.](https://docs.google.com/spreadsheet/ccc?key=0AmvRNMJOaKWldDA4TlBqNHcyOU85ZmRXUzNNRE5lR2c#gid=2) (Yes, as a pie chart.)

+For my use, I'm considering finding important terms for a subreddit using [TF-IDF](http://en.wikipedia.org/wiki/Tf*idf).

 Have other ideas?
 I'd love to hear what you do with this.
 [Let me know.](https://twitter.com/chrisdary)

 ## Gotchas?